brodycj/create-react-native-module/README.md

-  --author-email <authorEmail>              The author's email (Default: `yourname@email.com`) --license <license>                       The license type (Default: `MIT`) --view                                    Generate the module as a very simple native view component --use-cocoapods                           [iOS] EXPERIMENTAL FEATURE NOT SUPPORTED: Use `AFNetworking` dependency as a sample in the podspec; use it from the iOS code & add `ios/Podfile` to generated example
+  --author-email <authorEmail>              The author's email (Default: `yourname@email.com`) --license <license>                       The license type (Default: `MIT`) --view                                    Generate the module as a very simple native view component --use-apple-networking                    [iOS] Use `AFNetworking` dependency as a sample in the podspec & use it from the iOS code
   --generate-example                        Generate an example project and links the library module to it, requires both react-native-cli and yarn to be installed globally
   --example-name <exampleName>              Name for the example project (default: `example`) --example-react-native-version <version>  React Native version for the generated example project (default: `react-native@0.59`)